TFS Application Tier Will Use Different Hardware Than It’s Using Right Now

 Move SharePoint to New Hardware for TFS:

 New for this version of TFS, you can install SharePoint Foundation using the TFS extensions for SharePoint wizard.
 The TFS wizard will install a fresh copy of SharePoint using the installation of SQL Server you just set up, and then configure the TFS extensions for the new installation of TFS.
 After you install SharePoint, you’ll detach its content database to prepare for the migration of the data from your previous SharePoint installation in step 4, Restore Data.

 For more information, see Move SharePoint to New Hardware for TFS

 Restore data.
 New for this version of TFS, you can use custom backup and restore tools to manage your data.
 First you’re going to back up your data, including the encryption key on the report server.
 Next, you’re going to restore your data to the SQL Server instance you set up in step 2.
 With the restore complete, you’ll use the SQL Server Reporting tool to restart the report server database, restore its encryption key, and then verify access.
 If you installed SharePoint, you’ll use a SharePoint command line tool to attach and upgrade your content database.

 For more information, see Back up and Restore Data for TFS

 Upgrade TFS.
 Run the Team Foundation Server install from the product DVD and then use the Upgrade Configuration wizard to upgrade your installation.

 For more information, see: Run the TFS Upgrade Wizard

 Next Step: Set up a new build machine

 After you upgrade the application tier, you might want to install the new build service.
-For more information, see Set up Team Foundation Build Service.
+You can’t use TFS 2010 build service with Team Foundation Server 2012, but you can install the new build service side-by-side on the same server as the TFS 2010 build service.
+For more information, see: How to: Install Team Foundation Build Service.